wesbos/Gatsby-Workshop/notes/01 - getting setup.md

 Since Gatsby is generated at build time, the data isn't loaded _when the user loads the page_.
 The data is loaded _when you generate the page_.
 The benefit is that it's super fast for users, but the downside is that you need to have all your data at build time.

-So&mdash;once you have your data&mdash;how do you get it into Gatsby?
+So—once you have your data—how do you get it into Gatsby?
 Answer: via _Source plugins_.
 There are dozens of source plugins available for your data type.

 Once this data is available from sources, you can also _transform_ it: _e.g. transforming markdown to HTML, compressing images, generating offline views, making an RSS feed..., you name it_!